AnymouseProphet/anymouse/README.md

 When the `canonical` option is passed to the `anymouse` package __and__ the `digsig.sty` package is available then the `canonicalversion` macro is set to `yes`.
 Otherwise it is defined as `no`.

+### TIPA

+This is for typesetting the International Phonetic Alphabet (IPA).

+Defaults to no.

+When the `tipa` option is passed to the `anymouse` package, the tipa package is automatically loaded and appropriate font substitutions are set up so that when the LaTeX compiler encounters strings specified as wanting a `T3` encoding, the appropriate font from the `tipa` package is used (depending upon serif, sans-serif, or monospace) to typeset the output.

+You can then use the `\textipa{}' command to typeset IPA characters.
+For
+example:

+    \textipa{/"2ps\;Il6n/}

+will typeset the following IPA:

+    /ˈʌpsɪlɒn/

+A full listing of how to type IPA characters within the `\textipa{}` command can be found in the package manual at (https://ctan.org/pkg/tipa).

 ### Options Summary